AlbertSuarez/build-api-workshop/README.md

 ## Practice

+### Set up

 Now that we already understood (I hope) all the concepts related to create an API, let's make it real.

 The idea of this section is to create some endpoints of an API using [Python](https://www.python.org/) and the [Flask](http://flask.pocoo.org/) library.
 Flask is a simple, yet very powerful Python web framework, specially very useful for a hackathon environment.

 All the code related to this section is under the `api` path.
 For installing all the dependencies, take a look at the [README](api/README.md) where is well detailed.

+### Python

 The folder structure is the following.

 ```
 .